 Eligibility & Application Procedure

 Alan D. Solomont and Susan Lewis Solomont

-Alan D. Solomont is a leading expert and provider of eldercare in New England.
+Is a leading expert and provider of eldercare in New England.
 As founder and CEO of the A.D.S Group, he helped to build a broad and innovative network of post-acute, elder healthcare services.
 Over a twelve year period, A.D.S led the way by providing high quality care to frail elders in nursing homes, hospitals, assisted living facilities, other senior residences, and at home.
 In 1996, the A.D.S Group was sold to the Multicare Companies which is now a part of Genesis Health Ventures, headquartered in Pennsylvania, and one of the leading eldercare providers in America.
 He has recently launched a new company, Solomont Bailis Ventures, whose mission is to identify and develop new innovations in the care of elder citizens.